 I want to change the colors of the blanks in your submission kit.
 How do I do that?

 Go to Window > Layers in Photoshop and you when the Layers tablet opens, you should be able to see the multiple colors of t-shirt blanks we offer.
 You are free to alter the color values in order to create a color of your own, however bear in mind that the colors we provide in the kit are the colors we stock in our shop.
 If you create your own color blank and your shirt wins a prize, we cannot guarantee that color will be available to print your design on.

 Does my design need to be made on the computer?

 You can make your design any way you like!
 The final (high-resolution) file should be saved as 300DPI, at least 15"x19", and either PNG (with transparent background), AI or PSD files.
 This is ONLY for your FINAL image.
 Your banner and design image MUST be at 72DPI, 1000x1000 and less than 2MB.

 Please submit your design for contest rating as either GIF/PNG/JPG at 1000x1000 pixels and at 72DPI.
 If you have any further questions, please see our SUBMISSION KIT on how to properly submit.

-For your high res design, it must be 300DPI, no smaller than 15"x19" and saved as JPG or PNG (with transparent background), AI, or PSD (layered).
+For your final design, it must be 300DPI, no smaller than 15"x19" and saved as PNG (with transparent background), AI, or PSD (layered).

 Does it matter what color space I use in my design, RGB or CMYK?